0zzyy/Photonic-Reservoir-Enhanced-DeepChronos/photonic_rc_chronos/README.md

 - Noise and hardware-aware training
 - Benchmark suite: M4, Mackey–Glass, telecom channel equalisation, MIT‑BIH ECG

+## System Architecture
+A detailed walkthrough of the architecture is provided in `docs/architecture.md`.
+In short, input sequences are injected into an Ikeda-style photonic reservoir and optionally processed by a two-dimensional waveguide mesh.
+The resulting states drive a Chronos transformer which produces forecasts or equalised signals.
+An energy estimator tracks the picojoule cost per operation to support hardware-aware optimisation.

 ## Installation
 ```bash
 python3 -m venv .venv